kids-first/kf-lib-data-ingest/docs/source/tutorial/app.rst

+.. _Tutorial-Ingest-App:

 =====================
 Kids First Ingest App
 =====================

-While the ingest library aims to be fairly generic, the built-in CLI based app is an example of how the library can be use used to support specific project(s) or use cases.
+While the ingest library aims to be fairly generic, the built-in ingest app is an example of how the library can be use used to support specific project(s) or use cases.
 This section will explain what app settings are and how they help us tailor usage of the library for specific projects.